Aayush7352/Aayush7352/README.md

 ## 🧨 Motto

-> “If others are dreaming of a seat, I’m designing the rocket.”
+> If others are dreaming of a seat, I’m designing the rocket.

-> “I don't just write code.
-I write revolutions.”
+> I don't just write code.
+I write revolutions.

 ---
 ### 🧭 My Engineering Philosophy

-- "Code must be clean before it is clever."
+- Code must be clean before it is clever.
-- "Systems should be designed to fail safely, scale easily, and recover instantly."
+- Systems should be designed to fail safely, scale easily, and recover instantly.
-- "I build for tomorrow, not just for the demo."
+- I build for tomorrow, not just for the demo.
-- "Like Tesla, I don't dream of the future — I engineer it."
+- Like Tesla, I don't dream of the future — I engineer it.